-Stadium Lease - As part of the Funding Agreement, the City entered into a lease agreement with the Cowboys Stadium, L.P. (the "Tenant") for lease of the Complex.
+Stadium Lease - As part of the Funding Agreement, the City entered into a lease agreement with the Cowboys Stadium, L.P. (the "Tenant") for lease of the Cowboys Project.
 The Lease Agreement calls for an initial term of 30 years.
 Monthly lease payments of \$166,666.67 began in June 2009 for an annualized rental rate of \$2 million per year.
 The Lease Agreement contains several renewal options at guaranteed annual rental payments of \$1 million per year for the first 10 years and \$1.25 million per year for all remaining renewals.
-The Lease Agreement also provides the Tenant with an option to purchase the Complex from the City at the end of the initial lease term and each renewal option thereafter.
-Under the lease, the Tenant pays for all costs of operation and maintenance of the Complex.
-The tenant will also make separate annual payments to the City, beginning during the construction period, equal to five percent of the net naming rights revenue, if any, received by the Tenant, capped at \$500 thousand per year.
+The Lease Agreement also provides the Tenant with an option to purchase the Cowboys Project from the City at the end of the initial lease term and each renewal option thereafter.
+Under the lease, the Tenant pays for all costs of operation and maintenance of the Cowboys Project.
+The tenant will also make separate annual payments to the City, beginning during the construction period, equal to five percent of the net naming rights revenue, if any, received by the Tenant, capped at \$500,000 per year.
 The revenue for this fiscal year was \$500,000.
 The lease is accounted for as an operating lease.
-The cost of the stadium is \$1,109,951,954 with accumulated depreciation of \$219,361,486.
+The cost of the stadium is \$1,109,951,954 with accumulated depreciation of \$242,696,664.

-Conduit Debt - In 2006, \$147,865,000 Cowboy Complex Admissions and Parking Taxes Revenue Bonds, Taxable Series 2006 (the "Cowboys Admission and Parking Taxes Revenue Bonds") with a pledge of a 10% admissions tax and a \$3 parking tax for events held at the Complex, with additional security provided by a Guaranty Agreement from The Cowboys Stadium, L.P., were issued to fund a portion of the Dallas Cowboy's funding for the Complex.
+Conduit Debt - In 2006, \$147,865,000 Cowboy Complex Admissions and Parking Taxes Revenue Bonds, Taxable Series 2006 (the "Cowboys Admission and Parking Taxes Revenue Bonds") with a pledge of a 10% admissions tax and a \$3 parking tax for events held at the Cowboys Project Complex, with additional security provided by a Guaranty Agreement from The Cowboys Stadium, L.P., were issued to fund a portion of the Dallas Cowboy's funding for the Cowboys Project.
 The Cowboys Admission and Parking Taxes Revenue Bonds are not payable from or secured by any money raised or to be raised from property taxes or any other of the City's revenue sources and accordingly have not been reported as a liability in the City's financial statements but are disclosed here as conduit debt.
-At September 30, 2018, outstanding conduit debt was \$133,485,000.
+As of September 30, 2019, outstanding conduit debt was \$130,985,000.

-Franchise - The City and the Dallas Cowboys Football Club, LTD. entered into a franchise agreement that requires the Dallas Cowboys NFL football franchise to remain in Arlington and to play seven of eight of the team's regular season home games in the Complex for a minimum of 30 years after the Complex opens.
+Franchise - The City and the Dallas Cowboys Football Club, LTD. entered into a franchise agreement that requires the Dallas Cowboys NFL football franchise to remain in Arlington and to play seven of eight of the team's regular season home games in the Cowboys Project for a minimum of 30 years after the Cowboys Project opens.
 If the lease renewal options are exercised, the Cowboys' obligation to stay in Arlington is extended for the renewal term.